kaunel85/ong-bylaws/bylaws.md

           - Treasurer
           - Secretary
        2. If a secret ballot box, voting stones or other anonymous voting methods are available they shall be used.
-       3. The Warden or his apointee shall inform the Phikeia of the result of the vote.
+       3. The Warden or his appointee shall inform the Phikeia of the result of the vote.
        4. The same procedure shall be used for the affiliation of another Chapter's alumnus attending McMaster University.

 80. Phikeia will be required to attend all regular weekly Phikeia meetings and Chapter Retreats, and meetings with the Province President.